Explore health content from A to Z.

-Doctors consider the stage of the cancer and knowledge of a woman's overall health and the woman's feelings and preferences when recommending a treatment plan.
+Doctors consider the stage of the cancer, knowledge of a woman's overall health, and the woman's feelings and preferences when recommending a treatment plan.
 Staging information helps doctors compare an individual situation to other women with cervical cancer.
 Based on clinical studies done on groups of women in similar stages of the cancer, a doctor can make some predictions about how the cancer may behave, and how different kinds of treatment may work.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR